-disaster management are not effectively taken into account because a children's rights perspective is absent.
+Finally, the disaster management programs and actions of the partner countries analysed show that the rights of children and young people to be informed and participate in disaster management are not effectively taken into account because a children's rights perspective is absent.
 In contrast, the rights of children are acknowledged in most scientific literature, with some research emphasizing the positive effect that ideas of childhood and children's rights can have in thinking about and promoting participation.
 As Nikku (2013) argues, children's participation depends on the ways in which their rights and the very notion of childhood are constructed/interpreted.
 Similarly, an inadequate concept of children's rights creates tokenistic and "adultist" ideas of child participation (Hart, 1997; Fernández & Shaw, 2013; 2014).
 Furthermore, the lack of a proper approach to rights during an intervention can have traumatising effects.
 This was certainly the case following Hurricane Katrina (Lautent & Lietz, 2008).
 In comparison to the response of the Indonesian government to the Indian Ocean Tsunami, the US government's response displayed a disturbing lack of awareness of threats to children's physical security during and after the storm.
 Ignorance about the affected population also prevented officials from identifying culturally-appropriate solutions to the challenges faced after the storm.
 This hindered the development of a long-term protection plan for children that included such important factors as equitable distribution and the reuniting of families.

 These findings therefore underline the crucial role of government agencies and NGOs working in the field, the importance of critically examining the ideas of childhood, children's rights and children's citizenry, and the need to incorporate lessons learned in international contexts.
 A number of studies have also explored the negative effects that Eurocentric conceptions of children's rights, and of humanitarian assistance, may have in other places (Martin, 2010; Manyena et al. 2008).
 As with concepts of participation, it is important to engage with meaningful and culturally adapted ideas of childhood (Haynes et al. 2010; Mitchell et al. 2009).
 In fact, evidence gathered on assumptions made about children also underlines the central role adults may play in discouraging children and young people's participation (Mitchell, Tanner and Haynes, 2009).
-From the "still small" approach that systematically underestimates children's ideas, knowledge and perceptions (Delap, 2000; Sewell et al. 2014; Haynes et al. 2010), to the social and cultural factors that frame children's participation as a challenge to adult authority (Martin, 2010; Mudanvhanu et al. 2015, Manyena et al. 2008), adult resistance may negatively impact on children's motivation to participate.
+From the "still small" approach that systematically underestimates children's ideas, knowledge and perceptions (Delap, 2000; Sewell et al. 2014; Haynes et al. 2010), to the social and cultural factors that frame children's participation as a challenge to adult authority (Martin, 2010; Mudanyhanu et al. 2015, Manyena et al. 2008), adult resistance may negatively impact on children's motivation to participate.
 It can seriously undermine children's confidence and create a perception that parents, educators and policymakers do not take them seriously.
 Some researchers have suggested the best way to combat this is to conduct participation in close collaboration with adults and the wider community (Pujadas & Kulig, 2014; Reich & Wadsworth, 2008).
 For others, however, these resistances are more structural and demonstrate the importance of adult, patriarchal, wealthy and colonial hegemonies in shaping children and young people participation (Haynes et al. 2010).